carun/carun.github.io/content/blog/2026-04-07-new-dynamical-model-of-reality.md

 * No penalty avoidance
 * No policy reinforcement

-The system continues to function, but:

-* actions occur without accumulation of new bias
-* states arise and pass without being optimized for
+The system continues to function, but the actions occur without accumulation of new bias and the states arise and pass without being optimized for.
 This is not passivity.
 It is the absence of compulsive optimization.

 ---